X Games destinations, 1995 - 2020

 On the road with X Games

-So you think X Games is just a twice a year event that happens in Aspen, Colorado and Austin, Texas?
+So you think X Games is just a twice a year event that happens in Aspen, Colorado and Minneapolis, Minnesota?
 Think again.
 X Games has traveled the world, and brought the world of action sports to Europe, Asia, South America and destinations throughout North America.

 1995: Newport, Rhode Island

 For 20 years, The X Games (formerly known as The Extreme Games) has introduced a wide spectrum of action sports to the ESPN audience.
 Starting in Newport, Rhode Island in the summer of 1995 (pictured here), The Extreme Games showcased skateboarding, BMX and an array of fringe action sports that catered to a newer, younger audience on ESPN, and the momentum just kept on going from there.
 What was the next step after year one?
 To do it again, to do it bigger, and to bring it around the world.

 1996: Providence, Rhode Island

 In 1996, with Bill Clinton in the Oval Office and the sounds of Hanson on the radio, the event would move down the road to Providence, Rhode Island and rebrand as the X Games, featuring a greater variety of sports, including the high speeds, hay bails and racing leathers of Mass Street Luge.

 X Games would move across the country to San Diego in 1997, where the best views were afforded to the competitors in the new discipline of Sky Surfing, high above the California coast.
 In 1997, X Games also introduced snowboarding to the summer lineup, and those in attendance were lucky enough to see snowboarders flying through the air alongside skateboarding, BMX, surfing and more.